Hyam Plutzik: Biography

 Returning to civilian life, Plutzik became an instructor in the English department at the University of Rochester.
-He spent 16 years (1946–62) teaching at the University of Rochester and served as Deane Professor of Rhetoric and Poetry from 1961 until his death the following year.^{[10]} As a teacher, Plutzik created a solid foundation for poetry in the English department at the University of Rochester and Upstate New York, where he remained for the rest of his professional life.
+He spent 16 years (1946–62) teaching at the University of Rochester, and served as Deane Professor of Rhetoric and Poetry from 1961 until his death the following year.
+As a teacher, Plutzik created a solid foundation for poetry in the English department at the University of Rochester and Upstate New York, where he remained for the rest of his professional life.

+He married his wife, Tanya Roth Plutzik, in 1943.
+They would go on to have four children: daughters Roberta and Deborah, and sons Alan and Jonathan.
+Tanya passed away on July 5, 2025, at the age of 106.